 - 1. Press Meas.
 Tools on the touch screen

 - 2. Press Volume (Ellipse + Distance)

-- 3. Use your preferred method to draw an ellipse on the plane of interest (see 2D the section called "Basic Measurements" [254])
+- 3. Use your preferred method to draw an ellipse on the plane of interest (see 2D the section called "Basic Measurements" [253])

-Once the ellipse is drawn, the system displays the first caliper of a - distance measurement.
+Once the ellipse is drawn, the system displays the first caliper of a - 4.
+Choose an orthogonal plane to draw the distance distance measurement.

-4. Choose an orthogonal plane to draw the distance - 4.
-Choose an orthogonal plane to draw the distance Once the distance is drawn, the system displays the values of the volume in the measurement result area.
+Once the distance is drawn, the system displays the values of the volume in the measurement result area.